SpinalHDL/SpinalDoc-RTD/source/rst/core/Vec.rst

 .. role:: raw-html-m2r(raw)
    :format: html

+.. _Vec:

 Vec
 ===

 Description
 ^^^^^^^^^^^

 The ``Vec`` is a composite type that defines a group of indexed signals (of any SpinalHDL basic type) under a single name.

 Declaration
 ^^^^^^^^^^^